FreeBSD for Fedora Users

 Installation.

-NOTE As of FreeBSD 9.1 this is no longer the case.
-The old sysinstall is being replaced with bsdinstall, which can be fairly confusing if you're not giving the install the whole drive.
+As of FreeBSD-11, installation is a little trickier than it used to be, but still not very hard.
+It does require a primary partition. and can be confusing if you're not giving the install the whole drive.
 The best simplified explanation I've seen is in this thread's first post.
 Whether one is running Windows or Linux, even if one is already running a disk using GPT rather than MBR as the post's author is using, it explains the new procedure fairly clearly.
 Assuming that if the reader is looking at this, they're not overly familiar with FreeBSD, just create a / and swap partition as per the instructions.

 Addionally, the latest bsdinstall that I've seen didn't provide a bootloader, so unlike the poster, who booted into FreeBSD, I went back to my usual grub prompt.